What is the difference between an injured spouse (Form 8379) and an innocent spouse (Form 8857)?

 - Taking into account all the facts and circumstances, it would be unfair to hold you liable for the understated tax."

-Note: Starting in 2014, if form 8857 isn't generating, verify your answer to line 1 on screen 8857, which corresponds to Part I question 1 on Form 8857.
+Note: If form 8857 isn't generating, verify your answer to line 1 on screen 8857, which corresponds to Part I question 1 on Form 8857.
 A "Yes" answer is required to generate the form.

 For more information about